fabiankaraben/docsarchive-dev/content/typescript/5.1/tutorials/babel-with-typescript.md

 When making a modern JavaScript project, you might ask yourself what is the right way to convert files from TypeScript to JavaScript?

 A lot of the time the answer is *“it depends”*, or *“someone may have decided for you”* depending on the project.
-If you are building your project with an existing framework like [tsdx](https://tsdx.io/), [Angular](https://angular.io/), [NestJS](https://nestjs.com/) or any framework mentioned in the [Getting Started ↗](https://www.typescriptlang.org/docs/home) then this decision is handled for you.
+If you are building your project with an existing framework like [tsdx ↗](https://tsdx.io/), [Angular ↗](https://angular.io/), [NestJS ↗](https://nestjs.com/) or any framework mentioned in the [Getting Started ↗](https://www.typescriptlang.org/docs/home) then this decision is handled for you.

 However, a useful heuristic could be: